leo-leong/AppAssure-Sentinel/README.md

 ## Security Best Practices

 ### For All Solutions:
-- Store secrets in Azure Key Vault (not in configuration files)
+- **Store secrets securely**: Use Azure Key Vault, environment variables, or secure configuration management
+- **Never commit secrets to source control**: Keep tenant ID, client ID, and client secret out of repository
-- Use Managed Identities where possible
+- Use Managed Identities where possible (for Azure-hosted resources)
 - Apply principle of least privilege for RBAC roles
 - Rotate secrets regularly
 - Monitor connector health and connectivity